Quantum colored strings in the hole-doped $t$-$J_z$ model: conclusion and discussion

 \section{conclusion and discussion}

-A bottom-up effective theory has been developed to explain the fully-filled striped phase of the hole-doped $t$-$J_z$ model, where the quantum string in the antiferromagnetic background is colored with three distinct particles, beyond the existing description of sublattice parity order~\cite{Zaanen01, Fabian}. {Meanwhile, the colored string is also different from the conventional strings, which are designed for ultra-low doping cases~\cite{RevModPhys.66.763,wenzhengyu}.} Furthermore, the application of a pinning field, such as the tweezer light in an optical lattice~\cite{Young_2022}, enables visualization and manipulation of the quantum string.
-These findings are semi-quantitatively validated through the large-scale $2$D-DMRG calculations.
+A bottom-up effective theory has been developed to explain the striped phase of the hole-doped $t$-$J_z$ model, where the quantum string in the antiferromagnetic background is colored with three distinct particles, beyond the existing description of sublattice parity order~\cite{Zaanen01, Fabian}.
+Meanwhile, the colored string is also different from the {``phase string"~\cite{RevModPhys.66.763, wenzhengyu}, which is recently found to play a critical role in forming $d$-wave superconductivity~\cite{phase_string1,phase_string2}}.
+Furthermore, the application of a pinning field, such as the tweezer light in an optical lattice~\cite{Young_2022}, enables visualization and manipulation of the quantum string.
+These findings are semi-quantitatively validated through large-scale $2$D-DMRG calculations.

 Our effective theory may be viewed as a $1$+$1$D gauge theory, in which color particles can interact with a $U(1)$ gauge field.
 Off-diagonal interactions induce vibrations in the string.
 The terms along the string facilitate the creation and movement of spinons and dual-holes, which is crucial for electron pairing.
-For example, the process $\frac{\uparrow\downarrow\downarrow\uparrow}{\uparrow\circ\circ\uparrow}\rightarrow\frac{\uparrow\downarrow\circ\circ}{\uparrow\downarrow\uparrow\uparrow}$.
-Therefore, our effective theory not only provides a more quantitative description of the quantum string, but also establishes a direct connection to superconductivity.
-Indeed, this effective theory can be readily extended to many directions, e.g., $t$-$t'$-$J_z$ model and $t$-$J$ model.
-Additionally, it can be used to investigate the partially-filled stripe phases.
-Thus, we believe that our work may lead to a significant breakthrough in the comprehension of high-$T_c$ superconductivity mechanisms.
+In this work, we only want to show that the quantum string is the intrinsic physics picture of the stripe phase, otherwise the basis of {colored string} will be invalid. {The discussion at the end of partially-filled CS section has already shown some hints about the superconducting correlation.} Therefore, our effective theory not only provides a more quantitative description of the quantum string, but also may establish a direct connection to superconductivity \cite{yayu_2023}.

+Indeed, this effective theory can be readily extended to many directions, e.g., $t$-$t'$-$J_z$ model and $t$-$J$ model. {Regarding the $t$-$J$ model, adding spin-flipping terms into the $t$-$J_z$ model, enhances the flexibility and quantum nature of the colored string from a microscopic perspective.
+This enhancement may increase the repulsion energy of two adjacent strings and strengthen the stripe orders.
+Our recent work~\cite{pm} further indicates that this enhancement can boost spinon-pair exchange, i.e., \textbf{r} particle, which further promotes $d$-wave pairing.}